Learn how to make your own custom LEDs in cute shapes with cute decorations!

 This tutorial can be done with either resin or hot glue.
 We’ll share the resin version first, but if you don’t have resin supplies or would rather not use it for safety reasons, you can find the hot glue instruction modifications further down!

 - standard LEDs in your color of choice: you can find these at electronic supply stores like adafruit.com.
 If LEDs aren’t available in the color you dreamed of in the brainstorming stage, you can get clear LEDs and achieve your dream color via resin dye.

-- UV resin: for this particular project, UV works well since they’re small objects and should cure fast under a UV light.
+- UV resin: for this particular project, UV works well since we’re making small objects which should cure quickly under a UV light.
 Also, you’ll have to hold the LED in place as the resin cures, so you won’t want to use AB resin which cures in 24 hours.

 - UV resin light: I use the same kind as is used for curing gel nails.

 - Resin dye & toothpick/stirrer: if you want your custom LED to be a different color than the LED you’re starting with

 - Transparent silicone molds in the shapes you want your LEDs to be: I used heart and star shaped molds for my LEDs!
 There are a lot of shapes and styles available on Etsy or other craft stores.
 Make sure they’re transparent so the UV light can get through them to cure the resin.